TheDexon/MobileRestAPI_1.8.3/README.md

 # PepsiCo iSales Frontend API Documentation (Version 1.8)

 This documentation describes the PepsiCo iSales Frontend API, designed for integration with the Image Recognition (IR) system.
 The API enables management of visits to points of sale, scenes, images, and reports related to product recognition on shelves.
-All technical terms, fields, and examples are provided in English, as in the original document, to align with development standards.

 ## Table of Contents